ucincy-grad-bayesian-group/meeting/index.md

 - **Week 10:** "A hierarchical model example from BDA- 8 school example".
 Yuan Zhou discussed the arguments the author proposed for using a hierarchical model in this example and the connection between it and James-Stein Estimator.
 [R Markdown](https://raw.githubusercontent.com/ucincy-grad-bayesian-group/meeting/main/week10/8-school.Rmd).
 [Html](/meeting/week10/8-school.html)

-- **Week 11:** "".
-Yuan Zhou talked about

-- **Week 11:** "".
-Yuan Zhou talked about
+- **Week 12 (Jan 19th):** "A hierarchical modeling for estimating team abilities in World Cup"- Kyle Mann.

+- **Week 13 (Feb 2nd):** "A hierarchical modeling of the gym waiting time data"- Yuan Zhou.

+- **Week 14 (Feb 16th)** "How and why hierarchical model works"- Yuan Zhou.
+This discussion is about addressing some confusions regarding our gym data waiting model.

-- **Week 11 (Feb 23th):** "A hierarchical model for estimating excess mortality due to COVID19 in Bangladesh" - Hancheng Li.
+- **Week 15 (Feb 23th):** "A hierarchical model for estimating excess mortality due to COVID19 in Bangladesh" - Hancheng Li.
 This model applies to a survey data and allows information sharing across month and age groups.

-- **Week 11 (Mar 1st):** "A hierarchical model for estimating species richness" - Yuan Zhou.
+- **Week 16 (Mar 1st):** "A hierarchical model for estimating species richness" - Yuan Zhou.
 This model accounts for species absence and nondetection.

-- **Week 11 (Mar 8th):** "A hierarchical model for U.S. presidential election prediction" - Yuan Zhou.
+- **Week 17 (Mar 8th):** "A hierarchical model for U.S. presidential election prediction" - Yuan Zhou.
 This model allows information sharing information across states and over time.

 ## Join Us